opf/mijn-bureau-infra/helmfile/apps/livekit/charts/livekit-server/README.md

 helm install my-release git+https://github.com/MinBZK/mijn-bureau-infra@helmfile/apps/livekit/charts?ref=main
 ```

-> Note: You need to substitute the placeholders `REGISTRY_NAME` and `REPOSITORY_NAME` with a reference to your Helm chart registry and repository.

 The command deploys livekit_server on the Kubernetes cluster in the default configuration.
 The [Parameters](#parameters) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`